History of Cornwall: Developments in tin mining

-There is no current tin mining undertaken in Cornwall.
-However, a popular legend says that wherever you may go in the world, if you see a hole in the ground, you'll find a Cornishman at the bottom of it.
+There is only one mine, South Crofty in Cornwall, that is currently being restarted.
+Also, a popular legend says that wherever you may go in the world, if you see a hole in the ground, you'll find a Cornishman at the bottom of it.
 Several Cornish mining words are in use in English language mining terminology, such as costean, gunnies, and vug.

 Since the decline of tin mining, agriculture and fishing, the area's economy has become increasingly dependent on tourism—some of Britain's most spectacular coastal scenery can be found here.
 However, Cornwall is one of the poorest parts of Western Europe and it has been granted Objective 1 status by the EU.

 In 2019, Canadian mining company, Strongbow Exploration announced it was looking to resume tin mining at South Crofty.

 Politics, religion and administration

 Cornwall and Devon were the site of a Jacobite rebellion in 1715 led by James Paynter of St. Columb.
 This coincided with the larger and better-known "Fifteen Rebellion" which took place in Scotland and the north of England.
 However, the Cornish uprising was quickly quashed by the authorities.
 James Paynter was tried for High Treason but claiming his right as a Cornish tinner was tried in front of a jury of other Cornish tinners and was cleared.

 Industrialised communities have long appeared to weaken the pre-eminence of the Church of England, and as the Cornish people were readily involved in mining, a rift developed between the Cornish people and their Anglican clergy in the early 18th century.
 Resisting the established church, many ordinary Cornish people were Roman Catholic or non-religious until the late 18th century, when Methodism was introduced to Cornwall during a series of visits by John and Charles Wesley.
 Methodist separation from the Church of England was made formal in 1795.

 In 1841 there were ten hundreds of Cornwall: Stratton, Lesnewth and Trigg; East and West Wivelshire; Powder; Pydar; Kerrier; Penwith; and Scilly.
 The shire suffix has been attached to several of these, notably: the first three formed Triggshire; East and West appear to be divisions of Wivelshire; Powdershire and Pydarshire.
 The old names of Kerrier and Penwith have been re-used for modern local government districts.
 The ecclesiastical division within Cornwall into rural deaneries used versions of the same names though the areas did not correspond exactly: Trigg Major, Trigg Minor, East Wivelshire, West Wivelshire, Powder, Pydar, Kerrier and Penwith were all deaneries of the Diocese of Exeter but boundaries were altered in 1875 when five more deaneries were created (from December 1876 all in the Diocese of Truro).